Citronellol

 Citronellol, or dihydrogeraniol, is a natural acyclic monoterpenoid.
 Both enantiomers occur in nature. (+)-Citronellol, which is found in citronella oils, including Cymbopogon nardus (50%), is the more common isomer. (−)-Citronellol is widespread, but particularly abundant in the oils of rose (18–55%) and Pelargonium geraniums.

 Preparation

 Several million kilograms of citronellol are produced annually.
-It is mainly obtained by hydrogenation of geraniol or nerol over copper chromite catalyst.
-Homogeneous catalysts are used for the production of enantiomers.
+It is mainly obtained by partial hydrogenation of geraniol or nerol over copper chromite catalyst.
+Hydrogenation of both C=C bonds using a nickel catalyst gives tetrahydrogeraniol, yet another commercial fragrance.

+Homogeneous catalysts have been investigated for the production of enantiomers.